wavemaker/docs/learn/how-tos/customize-breakpoints-for-widths-of-show-in-devices.md

 ![WebView](/learn/assets/webPartialPreview.png)

+4. For mobile view, Drag and drop a list widget on the canvas.

-4.For mobile view, go to the Device tab and choose **Show in device** as Mobile and Tablet Portrait.
+5. Go to the Device tab and choose **Show in device** as Mobile and Tablet Portrait.

 ![MobilePartialDeviceConfiguration](/learn/assets/mobilePartialDeviceConfig.png)

-7. Preview the App.
-The Mobile view shows us the Data Table.
+6. Preview the App.
+The Mobile view shows us the list

 ![MobileView](/learn/assets/mobilePartialPreview.png)

-8. Current default values for the breakpoints of the devices.
+7. Current default values for the breakpoints of the devices.

 ![WebConfig](/learn/assets/breakpoints.png)